 Take a tip from Halloween and use luminaries (left) to light a path in the snow and lead Santa to your home/chimney.

 It’s time to get caught up in the Christmas spirit… and renew and relive all the beautiful traditions of this holiday!

-Footnote: The lead image is of this Southern style country home, Plan #170-1343.
+Footnote: The lead image is of this 3-bedroom, modern farmhouse is Plan #117-1139.
 To view more, click here.